jbush001/NyuziProcessor/tests/render/README.md

 ## Running on FPGA

 1. Load bitstream into FPGA ('make program' in rtl/fpga/de2-115/)
-2. Press button 0 on the board to reset it
+2. Press key 0 on the lower right hand side of the board to reset it
 3. Once this is loaded, from this directory, execute:

     make fpgarun